Does the gerbil’s tail fall off? Explained & Solved!

 Gerbils are small, furry rodents that are popular as pets.
 Unfortunately, gerbils can suffer from a condition called tail slip, which causes their tails to fall off.

-Tail slip is caused by the skin being ripped off when a gerbil is picked up by its tail.
-This can lead to permanent damage and the tail will eventually dry out and fall off.
+Tail slip occurs when the skin is ripped off as a result of lifting a gerbil by its tail.
+This can result in permanent damage, causing the tail to dry out and ultimately fall off.

 In some cases, genetics or environmental factors can contribute to tail loss in gerbils.